The cornerstone of professional development at Simpson Thacher is our assignment system.

 - Mitigate the possibility that any associate ends up in a personally or professionally untenable position

-New associates choose to be a part of one of seven departments: Corporate and Litigation (our two largest), Executive Compensation and Employee Benefits, Exempt Organizations, Personal Planning, Real Estate or Tax.
+New associates choose to be a part of one of seven departments: Corporate, Litigation (our two largest), Executive Compensation & Employee Benefits, Exempt Organizations, Personal Planning, Real Estate or Tax.
 Associates make this selection based on their interest and career development goals.
-The Firm does not assign associates to a particular practice based on workload or potential demand.
 Whenever possible, we aim to help associates explore the many avenues available to them at the Firm to help develop their skills and advance their professional development.

 Our Assigning Partners in each department are central to the assigning system.
 They are responsible for ensuring that every associate receives a workload of significant breadth and opportunity for skill development.
 Assigning Partners check in regularly to ensure that workloads are fair and an associate’s time is not unduly monopolized.
 It’s a critical role played by dedicated people.

 thoughtful process, as the partners take the time to think about why they are

 giving you something, plus centralized staffing takes the pressure off juniors!”